RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 1. Attach your wheel/joystick/gamepad that you want to map.

-2. Download [Inputtool.zip](:Media:Inputtool3.zip "wikilink").
-When you execute 'inputtool.exe' it will create a textfile named 'inputinfo.txt' in the same directory.
-This text file contains the relevant 'VendorMapFilename'.
+2. Download [rorconfig-inputtool-devbuild.zip](https://forum.rigsofrods.org/attachment.php?aid=6249).
+Unpack into a new folder and run `RoRConfig.exe` - Click `Controls` -> `Device info` tab.
+This tab contains the relevant 'VendorMapFilename'.

 3. Create a mapping file named like the value of 'VendorMapFilename' you just found out in the Rigs of Rods/config/ folder.

-4. Improve and test the mapping by using RoR and a text editor. (see also [Input.map](Input.map "wikilink"))
+4. Improve and test the mapping by using RoR and a text editor. (see also [Input.map](Input.map "https://xror.avrintech.net/rorwikibackup/index.php/Input.map"))

--   Hint: You might find it easier to copy an [existing](http://www.rigsofrods.com/threads/96556-Joystick-specific-Input-maps) input map and edit commands to match your controller.

-5. When you are finished with your configuration, copy and paste relevant infos from inputinfo.txt into your map file.
+5. When you are finished with your configuration, copy and paste relevant infos from the `Device info` tab into your map file.
 Also make a comment (";" marks the rest of the line as a comment) after every command which button is used so others can easily see what button they have to use.
 See template:

 ``` text
 ;This is the input map for the Rigs of Rods game for the following device: